Avikam03/cs486/README.md

 ![](assets/lec14.4.png)

-It is worth noting that this above algorithm is very familiar to model-free RL Q-learning with a replay buffer.
+It is worth noting that this above algorithm is very similar to model-free RL Q-learning with a replay buffer.
 Instead of updating Q-function based on samples from replay buffer, this algorithm generate samples from model

-- Replay buffer:
+- **Replay buffer**
 	- Simple, real samples, no generalization to other sate-action pairs
-- Partial Planning with a model
+- **Partial Planning with a model**
 	- Complex, simulated samples, generalization to other state-action pairs (can help or hurt)

 ### Dyna